 Consider the Following…

-When you plan your trip and itinerary remember that traveling by bu is really easy on the north coast of the island while getting to popular places in the south, in our case Matala, things can get more complicated.
+When you plan your trip and itinerary remember that traveling by bus is easy on the north coast of the island while getting to popular places in the south, in our case Matala, things can get more complicated.

 How to Get from Heraklion to Matala by Bus

-It’s always wise to get to the station at least half an hour before the departure, and if you are able to buy the ticket a day in advance, even better!
+It’s always wise to get to the station at least half an hour before the departure, and if you can buy the ticket a day in advance, even better!

 There are two daily buses covering the Heraklion-Matala route, and hours can change depending on the day of the week you’re traveling.